 John Taylor (@JT3000) went for a retro-heavy style for his "Moviedrome" site, focussing on a simple black and white theme which would work well for the more vintage screenings.

-You can see the full article in November’s issue of Net Mag, which is available in all major news agents.
+You can see the full article in December’s issue of net magazine, which is available in all major news agents.